 The Current Situation

-We have historically not received funding from other organisations for the core operations, community and conservation projects and we are solely reliant on the sustainable ecotourism model we have developed.
-The current Covid-19 pandemic has seen our visitor numbers drop significantly and we had to make the difficult decision to close to all visitors for a few months at the start of the pandemic.
-Unfortunately, this has led to cutbacks in the overall budget for the elephants and also including our human healthcare access program which seriously endangers the lives of the vulnerable indigenous group with whom we work so closely with.
+ELIE and the EVP have historically not received funding from other organizations because the care of the elephants, core operations, and community and conservation projects, was solely reliant on the sustainable ecotourism model we developed.
+The Covid-19 pandemic saw our visitor numbers drop significantly, and we were closed for a few months in 2020 and most of 2021.
+Unfortunately, this led to cutbacks in the overall budget for the elephants at the sanctuary, our mobile vet team.
+As well as, cuts to our community support and human healthcare access programs, which seriously endangers the lives of the vulnerable indigenous group with whom we work closely with.
+We have also had to reduce our efforts in forest protection.
+Increased poaching, forest clearing, and land sales have been seen due to funding shortages for forest protection; all of which has long term impacts on the animals, forest, and communities throughout Asia.

 What your support will do